Fahrail/Saurona/README.md

 Behavior:

-- Backpacks start at tier 0.
+- Players start with 1 row.
 - Max visible size is capped at 6 rows.
-- Upgrades use bank balance.
+- Player coin purchases for backpack upgrades are disabled.
-- Default upgrade cost is 1000 coins per tier.
+- Backpack upgrades come from timed rewards or staff/admin upgrade commands.
-- Downgrading refunds the configured cost for the current tier.
+- The internal tier/level controls remain, but custom tier names are not shown.
 - Downgrading is blocked if items exist in rows that would be removed.
-- `/view backpack <player>` requires moderation access.
+- `/backpack upgrade`, `/backpack downgrade`, and `/view backpack <player>` require staff access.

 Timed rewards can grant a free backpack upgrade with: